shinybrar/releaseer/README.md

     - `pre-commit` for installing hooks into the git command line interface.
     - `commitizen` for generating conventional commits.

-    *Alternatively, you can also install all the dependencies manually.*
+    *Alternatively, you can also install all the dependencies manually in your preferred way, e.g.*

     ```bash
-    pip install pre-commit commitizen
+    pip3 install commitizen pre-commit
     ```

 4. Setting Up Pre-Commit